idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - Protecting from harmful rays of upper management and business
   - Only clear out as much as required
 - Mastery
-  - Career Development todo link it.
+  - Career Development TODO link it.
   - Training
   - In the dimension we agree to.
   - You can work at 110% of your capacity, but I tell you when you're at 90,100, or 110